wincent/wincent/aspects/violentmonkey/README.md

 - [90f6b05a1b9c677c012c0105a6feb3eaf39fe80b](https://github.com/wincent/wincent/commit/90f6b05a1b9c677c012c0105a6feb3eaf39fe80b)
 - [e60b521123f141c97e1da63a1e3cc7c8ffb0aefb](https://github.com/wincent/wincent/commit/e60b521123f141c97e1da63a1e3cc7c8ffb0aefb)

-Once the Tampermonkey extension is installed, installing the scripts is a matter of visiting the corresponding URLs and clicking the "Install" button.
+Once the Violentmonkey extension is installed, installing the scripts is a matter of visiting the corresponding URLs and clicking the "Install" button.

 **NOTE:** For these URLs to work the `USERNAME` string should be substituted with your macOS account's username: